Covid Testing – not to be sniffed at!

 But do you need a PCR or an antigenic?
 Is it available at the pharmacy or specific Covid centres?
 How and when will you receive the results?
 How long are they valid?
 What if it’s positive?

-Here’s our P-O guide to all things test AND scroll to the bottom for an exclusive discount offer on travel tests and certificates for UK travel.
+Here’s our P-O guide to all things test AND scroll to the bottom for an exclusive discount offer on travel tests and certificates, no matter which way you’re travelling.

 The RT-PCR test is the gold standard in Covid tests.